 - A list of all asbestos-related enforcement actions taken against the company.

 The following is not required, but would give you added confidence that a contractor is capable of conducting an asbestos abatement project properly:

 - A list of all equipment that will be used for asbestos work.
-That list should include negative air machines, HEPA vacuums, type of respiration equipment they will use, scaffolding, decontamination facilities, disposable clothing.
+That list should include negative air machines, HEPA vacuums, type of respirators they will use, asbestos barrier tape, viewing windows, decontamination facilities, disposable clothing.

 - References from previous clients.

-If you think a significant amount of asbestos has been released in your home:
+If you think asbestos has been released in your home:

 - Close off the part of the home where the release occurred.

 - Turn off the HVAC or furnace.
 Close air ducts and vents.
 Radiant heating systems may remain on.